lammps/lammps/doc/src/Build_extras.rst

    .. tab:: Traditional make

-      You can download and build the USER-PACE library in one step from the ``lammps/src`` dir, using these commands, which invoke the ``lib/pace/Install.py`` script.
+      You can download and build the ML-PACE library in one step from the ``lammps/src`` dir, using these commands, which invoke the ``lib/pace/Install.py`` script.